DPDK/dpdk/doc/guides/testpmd_app_ug/run_app.rst

     If set to 0, driver default is used if defined.
 Else, if driver default is not defined, default of 32 is used.

+*   ``--flowgen-clones=N``

+    Set the number of each packet clones to be sent in `flowgen` mode.
+    Sending clones reduces host CPU load on creating packets and may help in testing extreme speeds or maxing out Tx packet performance.
+    N should be not zero, but less than 'burst' parameter.

 *   ``--mbcache=N``

     Set the cache of mbuf memory pools to N, where 0 <= N <= 512.